Skip to main content

 Yes.
 After every run, the system generates a Recovery Report.
 This is a Compliance-Ready document you can hand to auditors or cyber-insurance providers to prove your business is protected.
 It shows:

-• Which virtual machines were recovered.
+• Which resources were recovered.

 • Results of the malware scans.